baremetal-engine/BareMetal/README.md

 The modern gaming industry has locked photorealism behind $1,000 GPUs and wasteful engines.
 We believe:

 - Optimization is more powerful than hardware.
-- Photorealism should be possible on a GTX 1060, Steam Deck, or less.
+- Photorealism should be possible on a GameCube, original Xbox, or PS2.
 - Game engines should empower creators — not gatekeep them.
 - The upgrade treadmill is a lie.
 Let’s prove it.